Course Schedule

 ---|---|---|---|

-SISP 1001 | Science & Engineering | Innovation in STEM Projects |
+SISP 1001 | Science & Engineering | Innovation in STEM Projects | Prof. Cindy LAM & Prof. Frank LAM |

 SISP 1113 | Science | Human Body and Diseases | Dr. Philip LAM |

-SISP 1312 | Engineering | Developing Android Applications for Beginners | Prof. Kenneth LEUNG |
+SISP 1312 | Engineering | Developing Android Applications for Beginners | Prof. Kenneth, Wai Ting LEUNG |

-SISP 1513 | Business & Management | Managing risk in Business and Daily Life | Prof. Garvin Percy DIAS |
+SISP 1513 | Business & Management | Managing Risk in Business and Daily Life | Prof. Garvin Percy DIAS |

-SISP 1706 | Humanities & Social Science | Understanding Society | Prof. Julian GROVES |
+SISP 1706 | Humanities & Social Science | Sociology and Everyday Life | Prof. Julian GROVES |

-PM Session (2:20 pm-5:00 pm)
+PM Session (2:30 pm-4:40 pm)

 Course Code | Section | Course Title | Instructor(s) |